What Does Lychee Taste Like?

-As you stroll down the grocery store aisles, you might spot lychees.
-Their vibrant red hue and rough texture truly stand out.
+As you walk through the grocery store aisles, you might see lychees.
+Their bright red color and bumpy skin really catch the eye.

 However, you may wonder how these fruits taste as they appear exotic compared to other fruits like mangoes and oranges.